15 Causes of Hearing Loss and how you can lessen your chances of suffering from it

 Earwax is a natural, if somewhat unpleasant, creation of the ear canal.
 Production of this sticky, oily substance, properly known as cerumen, is a benign and useful function of the ear.
 Cerumen protects the ear from potentially infectious things such as dust, dirt, foreign particles and microorganisms that may be looking to set up shop in your ear canal.
 It also protects the sensitive skin inside your ears.

 So generally speaking, earwax is a good thing.
-However, an excess of the stuff can cause hearing loss.
+However, an excess of the stuff can cause hearing loss, particularly if you are wearing an earpiece all day long.
 Earwax build up occurs when your glands produce more cerumen than is necessary.
 The wax then hardens and builds up to the point that it blocks the ear entirely.

 If this happens, your first instinct is very likely to be your worst instinct.
 As so many people do, you’ll find the waxy build up to be unsightly or uncomfortable and then attempt to clear your ears, perhaps with a corner of a flannel, your index finger or a cotton bud.
 Instead of fully cleaning the ear, this often has the effect of simply pushing the wax further in (and mixing it with outside dirt and dead skin cells as well).
 In these cases, the wax build up can become entrenched, causing hearing loss because the vibrations in the air simply can’t pass normally through your ear canal.